deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
-| 🕌  Zunra
+| 🕌  Imrelye
 ----------------------------------
 |
-| A fiery red figure lurks in the
+| A fiery red figure tip-toes in
-| dusty shadows at the corner of
+| the dusty shadows at the corner
-| your vision.
-At first you think
+| of your vision.
+At first you
-| it might be human and you
+| think it might be human and you
 | wonder who or what she is.
 What
 | is she thinking about?
 When you
 | turn to look closer all you see